 Please note: It is not ‘teaching work’ if the person carrying out the work does so under the direction of a teacher, for example, work undertaken by teaching assistants or volunteers.

-Although not mandatory it is good recruitment practice to carry out prohibition checks on other staf too.
+Although not mandatory it is good recruitment practice to carry out prohibition checks on other staff too.
 A person that could be prohibited from teaching might conceivably apply for other jobs within the school and not declare this.

 - A list of Teachers and others prohibited from the teaching professionThis list contains all people who have a disciplinary sanction prohibiting them from working in the teaching profession.What does it mean “teacher and other are prohibited from the teaching profession”?Any person included on this list with a prohibition order that starts prior to 1st April 2012 is ineligible to teach in any maintained school, pupil referral unit or non-maintained special school.
 Any person included on this list with a prohibition order that starts on or after 1st April 2012 is ineligible to teach in any school, including independent schools (including academies, 16-19 academies and free schools), local authority-maintained schools and non-maintained special schools as well as sixth form colleges, relevant youth accommodation and children’s homes in England.

-- A General Teaching Council for England (GTCE) sanctions checkThis list contains all people who have a general teaching council sanction prohibiting them from working in some education establishments.What does it mean “General teaching Council for England GTCE sanction”?Any person included on this list means they are still subject to disciplinary sanctions from the GTCE.
+- A General Teaching Council for England (GTCE) sanctions checkThis list contains all people who have a general teaching council sanction prohibiting them from working in some education establishments.What does it mean “General Teaching Council for England GTCE sanction”?Any person included on this list means they are still subject to disciplinary sanctions from the GTCE.
 Any person on this list can only teach in maintained schools, pupil referral units and non-maintained special schools subject to the conditions of the sanction.
 If you are considering employing a teacher subject to a conditional registration order or suspension order, please contact the Teacher Services Division of the National College for Teaching and Leadership on 0207 593 5393 to confirm the current status of the order.

 - A list of Teachers who have failed induction or probationThe prohibition check is also a check against the details of all teachers who have failed their statutory induction or probation periods.What does “Teachers who have failed induction or probation mean”?
 Entry on this list does not mean that a teacher has had a prohibition order applied to them.
 As a result of failing an induction or probation period any person on this list is ineligible to teach in all maintained schools, pupil referral units and non-maintained special schools in England.
 However, they are free to work as a teacher in any other school, establishment or capacity where successful completion of an induction period is not an entry requirement.

 No, a prohibition check is not the same as an Enhanced DBS check nor a Children’s Barred List check.
-A prohibition from teaching check is completely separate check.
+A prohibition from teaching check is a completely separate check.

 The Disclosure and Barring Service (DBS) is responsible for deciding whether an individual should be barred from working with children and vulnerable adults and for maintaining a list of those individuals who are determined to be unsuitable (the barred list).
 The DBS is also responsible for processing requests for Criminal Records Checks, including those made as part of the checks carried out by schools prior to appointing staff.
 The DBS will consider cases that concern safeguarding matters (i.e. harm or the risk of harm to a child), barring individuals from working with children where appropriate.
 When considering whether to bar a teacher, the criteria used by the DBS differ from those used by the National College for Teaching and Leadership (NCTL).
 Where the DBS has decided a case does not meet its criteria for barring, the NCTL can still decide to refer the case to a professional conduct panel for its consideration.

-For more information on DBS checks please click here:
+For more information on DBS checks please click here

 A prohibition order means that the person concerned is not allowed to undertake unsupervised teaching work in schools or the other settings set out above.
 Where an individual is prohibited, their details will appear on the Prohibited List.
 A prohibition order is likely to be appropriate when the behaviour of the person concerned has been fundamentally incompatible with being a teacher.
 The primary purpose of a prohibition order is to protect pupils, maintain public confidence in the teaching profession and uphold proper standards of conduct, referred to as, public interest.